ytakefuji/python-novice/README.md

 $ bash the downloaded .sh file on bash shell.
 All examples in python-novice can be practiced on bash shell.
 For Windows users, you should download VcXsrv Windows X Server exe file and install it.
+# before running your conda, pip, python, or ipython, run source command for correcting PATH of
+# python or ipython:
+$ source .bashrc

 In order to install Python library, run the following command
 $ pip install library_name (matplotlib, pandas, ipython,...)